omlandge-imerit/Assignment/README.md

 # Assignment
-This is Assignment for Python Interview
+This is Assignment Repo for Python Interview